-Metabolic profiles essential for personalizing cancer therapyFebruary 7th, 2012 in Cancer
+Metabolic profiles essential for personalizing cancer therapyFebruary 7, 2012 in Medicine & Health / Cancer

 One way to tackle a tumor is to take aim at the metabolic reactions that fuel their growth.
 But a report in the February Cell Metabolism shows that one metabolism-targeted cancer therapy will not fit all.
 That means that metabolic profiling will be essential for defining each cancer and choosing the best treatment accordingly, the researchers say.

 The evidence comes from studies in mice showing that tumors' metabolic profiles vary based on the genes underlying a particular cancer and on the tissue of origin.

 "Cancer research is dominated now by genomics and the hope that genetic fingerprints will allow us to guide therapy," said J. Michael Bishop of the University of California, San Francisco.
 "The issue is whether that is sufficient.
 We argue that it isn't because metabolic changes are complex and hard to predict.
 You may need to have the metabolome as well as the genome."

 Just as a cancer genome refers to the complete set of genes, the metabolome refers to the complete set of metabolites in a given tumor.

 The altered metabolism of tumors has been considered a target for anticancer therapy.
 For instance, tumors and cancer cell lines consume more glucose than normal cells do, a phenomenon known as the Warburg effect.
 There has often been the impression that such changes in metabolism are characteristic of cancers in general, but cancer is a genetically heterogeneous disease.
 The team led by Bishop and Mariia Yuneva wondered how metabolism might vary with the underlying genetic causes of cancer.